SomeOddCodeGuy/WilmerAI/README.md

   of API this is, minus the ".json" extension.
 "Open-AI-API" will probably work for most cloud services.
 - **maxContextTokenSize**: Specifies the max token size that your endpoint can accept
 - **modelNameToSendToAPI**: Specifies what model name to send to the API.
 For cloud services, this can be important.
-  For example, OpenAI may expected "gpt-3.5-turbo" here, or something like that.
-For local AI running in Kobold, text-generation-webui, etc, this is mostly unused.
+  For example, OpenAI may expect "gpt-3.5-turbo" here, or something like that.
+For local AI running in Kobold, text-generation-webui, etc., this is mostly unused.
 (Ollama may use it, though)
 - **promptTemplate**: The exact json file name of the prompt template to use, minus the ".json" extension.
 These can be found in the PromptTemplates folder.
 - **addGenerationPrompt**: This boolean is for Text Completion endpoints to specify whether the model expects a